zacharygriffee/bring-your-own-storage-utilities/readme.md

 - [ ] todo: adapter to transform source into a node:fs interface
 - [ ] todo: support db like structures like hyperbee
 - [ ] todo: document on how sources are consumed and interfaces they should have
+- [ ] todo: separate very large deploy (currently 4mb) from the rest as a `sdk`
+- [ ] todo: Transport: implement service worker proxy to source for proper import support

 ## Test it